Redesigning the Setlary's Daily Auto Salary Cash-Out Experience

 Problem

-The problem lies in the information presented on the DAC page.
-Users struggled to understand what the feature is and why they should use it.
-They were also unable to confidently explain how the fee works, leading to confusion and hesitation in using the feature.
-Additionally, users found it difficult to determine the total salary they would receive, making the process less intuitive and user-friendly.
+Following the sessions, we discovered that the primary issues lay in the information presented on the DAC page.
+Participants struggled to understand what the feature does and why it might be beneficial to them.
+The fee structure was also unclear—users couldn’t confidently explain how the fee worked, leading to confusion and hesitation.
+Moreover, many found it difficult to determine the total salary they would receive, which made the overall experience feel unintuitive and lacking clarity.

 Redesign Goal

-The goal of this redesign is to ensure that users clearly understand the Daily Auto Cash-Out feature, making it more intuitive and user-friendly to encourage adoption and increase conversions.
-Research findings revealed that the primary issue occurs when users first encounter the feature page before activation.
-At this stage, confusion about how the feature works, its benefits, and the associated fees can lead to hesitation or abandonment.
-By addressing these pain points, we aim to create a smoother user journey, improve clarity, and ultimately drive higher engagement and conversion rates.
+The goal of this redesign is to ensure users clearly understand the Daily Auto Cash-Out feature, making it more intuitive and user-friendly to encourage adoption and increase conversions.
+Research findings revealed that confusion often arises when users first encounter the feature page—particularly before activation—due to unclear explanations about how the feature works, its benefits, and the associated fees.
+Interviews further highlighted that users have a strong need for clarity, simplicity, and trustworthiness to feel confident in their financial decisions.
+By addressing these pain points, the redesign aims to streamline the user journey, enhance understanding, and ultimately drive greater engagement and conversion.

 Redesign Strategy